 Extended Time to Complete Assignments

 If an assignment is on the syllabus at the beginning of the term, and explained thoroughly at that time, professors may consider this ample time for all students to complete an assignment.
 Time management is the responsibility of the student.
-In the case of an unforeseen event the student or Director for Accessibility Resources/Disability Services may request a small limited extension.
+In the case of an unforeseen event the student or Coordinator of Student Access & Accommodation Services may request a small limited extension.
 In any case extension of time will not be more than a few days or one week as decided by the instructor.

 When determined to be an appropriate accommodation for a student with a disability, readers are provided for test taking only.
 Otherwise, readers are considered a personal service and the university is not responsible to provide them.